Josef Zwernemann

 Josef Zwernemann (26 March 1916 – 8 April 1944) was a German Luftwaffe military aviator during World War II and a fighter ace credited with 126 enemy aircraft shot down in over 600 combat missions.
 The majority of his victories were claimed on the Eastern Front, with ten aerial victories claimed over the Western Front during the Battle of Britain and in Defense of the Reich.

 Born in Kirchworbis, Zwernemann volunteered for military service in the Kriegsmarine of Nazi Germany in 1935 and transferred to the Luftwaffe a year later.
 Following flight training, he was posted to Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in 1940.
 Zwernemann participated in the Battle of France and Battle of Britain where he claimed his first three aerial victory on 24 July 1940.
 In July 1941, he fought in the Battle of Crete and Operation Barbarossa, the German invasion of the Soviet Union.
 Following his 57th aerial victory he was awarded the Knight's Cross of the Iron Cross on 23 June 1942 and the Knight's Cross of the Iron Cross with Oak Leaves on 31 October 1942 after 102 aerial victories.

-In December 1943, Setz was appointed Staffelkapitän (group commander) of the 1.
+In December 1943, Zwernemann was appointed Staffelkapitän (squadron leader) of the 1.
 Staffel (1st squadron) of Jagdgeschwader 11 (JG 11—11th Fighter Wing) which was based in Germany and fighting in Defense of the Reich.
 Zwernemann claimed nine more victories before he was killed in action in combat with a North American P-51 Mustangs on 8 April 1944.

 Early life and career

-Zwernemann was born on 26 March 1916 in Kirchworbis in the Province of Thuringia.
+Zwernemann was born on 26 March 1916 in Kirchworbis in the province of Thuringia.
 He was the son of a cordwainer who later worked as a miner.
 Following graduation from school, Zwernemann worked as a clerk (Handlungsgehilfe) in the metal industry.
 Zwernemann joined the military service of the Kriegsmarine on 1 October 1935 with the 2nd department of the standing ship division of the Baltic Sea in Stralsund.
 On 2 January 1936, he transferred to the Luftwaffe where he was assigned to the Fliegerhorstkompanie (Airfield Company) in Holtenau.

 On 1 April 1938, Zwernemann was promoted to Unteroffizier (non-commissioned officer) and was trained as a pilot.
 Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.